-In communities across our country, first responders and families alike are equipping themselves with Naloxone (Narcan) to treat a person overdosing from heroin or other opioids.
-When used in time, it’s a a bonafide miracle, bringing back to life a loved one whose respiratory system has shut down and whose death is imminent.
-But because of this incredible ability, some parents may wonder if having a Naloxone rescue kit on hand encourages risky opioid use — after all, if your loved one knows he or she can be revived, why not continue using heroin or prescription pain pills?
+In communities across our country, first responders and families alike are equipping themselves with naloxone (also known by the brand name Narcan) to treat a person overdosing from heroin or other opioids.
+When used in time, it’s a bonafide miracle, bringing back to life a loved one whose respiratory system has shut down and whose death is imminent.
+But because of this incredible ability, some parents may wonder if having a naloxone rescue kit on hand encourages risky opioid use — after all, if your loved one knows they can be revived, why not continue using heroin or prescription pain pills?
 It’s an understandable concern.
 But it’s not as simple as that.

-Jonathan Goyer, who struggled with an opioid use disorder, the use of Naloxone (Narcan) is unclouded by ethical, moral or economic factors.
-“Being saved by Narcan offered me that opportunity to reflect on my life,” he said.
+For Jonathan Goyer, who struggled with an opioid use disorder, the use of naloxone (Narcan) is unclouded by ethical, moral or economic factors.
+“Being saved by Narcan offered me [the] opportunity to reflect on my life,” he said.
 “Narcan kept me alive until I wanted to live.”